 Its role is to handle all aspects of supporting Members, as well as ensuring that the computer systems are working, the buildings are safe and so on.
 The finance, risk, compliance and actuarial function is responsible for the money, be it money coming in from Members, money being paid to Members who are ill or injured (claims), or money being paid to cover commissions, wages, suppliers, training, insurance, consultancy fees etc. Part of this responsibility is the proper accounting for every penny received and spent.
 The function includes:

-- the risk management systems (does the Society understand the risks it is running? has it thought about how to manage risks to prevent a problem?) - the actuarial function (is there sufficient capital, now and over the long term?) - the compliance function (does the Society meet the rules?) - the company secretarial function (are Board/ Committee meetings being run properly?) - liaison with independent and internal audit and the actuarial functions, and - liaison with the With-Profits Actuary.
+- the risk management systems (does the Society understand the risks it is running and has it thought about how to manage risks to prevent a problem?) - the actuarial function (is there sufficient capital, now and over the long term?) - the compliance function (does the Society meet the rules?) - liaison with independent and internal audit, the Chief Actuary and the With-Profit Actuary.